Moving Obstacle Collision Avoidance via Chance-Constrained MPC with CBF

 Due to inaccurate localization or sensing, perfect measurements of the obstacle are unavailable.
 We assume that the measurements of the obstacle are corrupted by stochastic noise $\bm{\omega}_{k}$ and are generated with the following model.

-where $\bm{\omega}_{k}$ is white driving noise, which follows a Gaussian distribution $\mathcal{N}(\mathbf{0},\sigma^2\mathbf{I}_{n_{\mathrm{o}}\times n_{\mathrm{o}}})$, where $\sigma$ is the standard deviation of the noise.
+where $\bm{\omega}_{k}$ is white driving noise, which follows a Gaussian distribution $\mathcal{N}(\mathbf{0},\sigma^2\mathbf{I}_{n_{\mathrm{o}}\times n_{\mathrm{o}}})$, and $\sigma$ is the standard deviation of the noise.
 Since the stochastic noise is introduced in~\eqref{Obstacle_Traj}, the condition in~\eqref{Ze} cannot be satisfied anymore.
 To address this issue, we are interested in modifying the MPC-CBF in~\eqref{MPC_CBF} to handle stochastic uncertainties.
-Therefore, the research problem of this paper is formally stated as follows. \begin{problem} Develop a new MPC-CBF formulation to address the MOCA problem in a stochastic environment, which allows designing a controller that is robust to the random noise in~\eqref{Obstacle_Traj}. \end{problem}
+Therefore, the research problem of this paper is formally stated as follows.

+\textbf{Problem Statement.}~\textit{Develop a new MPC-CBF formulation to address the MOCA problem in a stochastic environment, which allows designing a controller that is robust to the random noise in~\eqref{Obstacle_Traj}.}